arborchat/protocol/spec/Protocol.md

 Arbor message IDs are strings assigned by the server.
 They MUST be unique in the history of the server.
 It is recommended that server implementers use UUIDs or some hash of the message contents and metadata.
-It is illegal to use the empty string as a message ID.
+It is illegal to use the empty string as a message ID **except** as the parent message ID of a server's root message.

 #### WELCOME